-Daily: Contact parents/guardians via - phone, email, in person; regarding daily absences if the school does not receive a phone call or note.

-After the 3rd, 6th, and 8th accumulated absence: Notification in writing to parents/guardians of their child's absences.
-The Principal/Designee will make personal contact with the parents/guardians notifying him/her of the absences and explaining the possible consequences of continued absenteeism.
+- 1. Daily: Contact parents/guardians via phone, email, or in person regarding daily absences if the school does not receive a phone call or note. - 2.
+After the 3rd, 6th and 8th accumulated absence: Notification in writing to parents/guardians of their child's absences.
+The Principal or his/her designee will make personal contact with the parents/guardians notifying them of the absences and explaining the possible consequences of continued absenteeism. - 3.
 After the 10th unexcused accumulated absence: The tribal prosecutor and/or Bureau of Indian Affairs/State of South Dakota Social Services representatives will be informed if home visits and/or phone calls by the Attendance Clerk and/or office are disregarded.
-Parents/Guardians will be notified in writing if a petition is/or will be filed with the Tribal Prosecutor.
+Parents/Guardians will be notified in writing if a petition is or will be filed with the Tribal Prosecutor. - 4.
 Consecutive Absences: Students who miss ten consecutive days (excused or unexcused) are automatically dropped (waivers are available for medical purposes).
 Juvenile authorities will be informed if home visits and/or phone calls by the Attendance Clerk and/or office are disregarded.
 Parents/Guardians will be notified in writing if affidavits are/or will be filed with the Tribal Prosecutor.

-For additional information see: CRST Tribal Ordinance 10.05 School Attendance.
+For additional information see: CRST Tribal Ordinance X, Section 10.05 School Attendance.

-Building or School Grounds:
+D. Building or School Grounds